President of the National Constitution Center

 Professor at George Washington University Law School

-*Event date and other details will soon follow
+*Other details will soon follow

 Jeffrey Rosen is an American academic, author, and commentator on legal affairs.
 He is a Professor of Law at George Washington University in Washington D.C., a contributing editor at The Atlantic, and has served as the president and CEO of the National Constitution Center, a nonpartisan nonprofit whose mission is to educate the public about the U.S. Constitution located in Philadelphia, PA since 2013.